DexterHuang/CyberCodeOnline/contribution/item/community-lore/HASH_PROCESSOR.md

 **\[Shopkeeper\]** You don't know what you ask, customer.
 My fastest hash processors will destroy a supercomputer, let alone a man.
 You need a shop that sells slower hash processors, because my hash processors are too fast.
 **\[WDYMIMNUB\]** Shopkeeper, I'm telling you I need your fastest hash processors.
 I'm going to work!
 I'm going to work and I need your fastest hash processors!
 **\[Shopkeeper\]** You can't handle my fastest hash processors!
 No one can!
 My fastest hash processors aren't fit for a supercomputer let alone a man.
-User WDYMIMNUB: Shopkeeper, what do I have to tell you to get your hash processors?
+**\[WDYMIMNUB\]** Shopkeeper, what do I have to tell you to get your hash processors?
 Why won't you trust me with your fastest hash processors, shopkeeper?
 I need them if I'm to be successful in my work!
 **\[Shopkeeper\]** I can't give you my fastest hash processors because my fastest hash processors are only for the cleverest beings and you are of the dumbest.
 **\[WDYMIMNUB\]** Well then that's it, shopkeeper.
 I'll go elsewhere.
 I'll go elsewhere for my hash processors.
 **\[Shopkeeper\]** That's what you'd better do.